pbehjatii/demo-test/README.md

 ```

 ### Training Models
 Here are our settings to train OverNet.
-Note: We use two GPUs and the batchsize and patchsize are 64.
+Note: We use two GPU to utilize large batch size, but if OOM error arise, please reduce batch size.
 ```shell
 $ python train.py --patch_size 64 \
                        --batch_size 64 \